Tuesday, 14 May 2019

-Before I get to the list of other people's published books though, I hope you don't mind if I quickly drop in the news that our book, PDA in the Family: Life After the Lightbulb Moment* is out now!
+Before I get to the list of other people's published books though, I hope you don't mind if I mention our book, PDA in the Family: Life After the Lightbulb Moment*!

 Written by me, mostly, with thoughts from both girls included too, and one great chapter from our PDAers Dad, Mr C. I think it's rare to hear from a male parent or carer and we hope this is something other guys or partners might relate to.
 This book covers many aspects of life that have happened since the early years and diagnosis for our daughter; everyday life, and the change in mindset that we've had to make since learning more about Pathological Demand Avoidance (PDA).